nullcopy/coldnoise.net/content/posts/2025/how-to-buy-zcash/index.md

 {{< img src="screenshots/06-zashi-select-USDC.png" alt="Token selection screen in Zashi" caption="Select USDC on Base as the source token" >}}

-4) Enter your Base address from zkP2P as a refund address in case the swap fails
+4) Paste the zkP2P wallet address you copied in Step 1.16 (the one starting with "0x").
+This is your refund address in case the swap fails
-  > **Recommended**: Save this Base address as a contact in Zashi's address
+  > **Tip**: Save this address as a contact in Zashi's address book so you don't
-  > book for easy access in future swaps
+  > have to copy/paste it next time

 {{< img src="screenshots/07-zashi-add-contact.png" alt="Adding contact in Zashi" caption="Save your Base address as a contact for convenience" >}}